JeffVandrewJr/patron/README.md

 <h2>Alternate Install via Docker-Compose</h2>

 If you're not using the installer script above, a docker-compose is provided that automatically installs LibrePatron along with nginx and obtains SSL certificates.
-You do not need to do anything in this section if you used the LunaNode installer above. here are the steps (to be executed from `$HOME` directory):
+You do not need to do anything in this section if you used the LunaNode installer above.

+Before installing, don't forget to point your domain's DNS to your LunaNode's IP address.
+(You perform this step with your domain registrar: GoDaddy, NameCheap, etc.) You must point both the main domain and the `comments` subdomain.
+So if you're hosting LibrePatron at `example.com`, both `example.com` and `comments.example.com` must point to your LunaNode's IP address.
+Here are the steps (to be executed from `$HOME` directory):

 ```bash
 wget https://raw.githubusercontent.com/JeffVandrewJr/patron/master/librepatron.env